Rusyns: Early history

 Religion and Rusyn history are deeply intertwined, often resulting in controversy.
 Many believe that when Rusyns first came to Christianity it was through the Orthodox faith, although this has been challenged by many others who assert the initial Christian influence actually came from Catholic Moravia.
 One of the earliest saints of the (Orthodox) Monastery of the Caves at Kiev was the Rusyn Moses Uhrin (died 1043), who prior to becoming a monk served Boris, the prince of Ancient Rus'.
-Moses and his brothers Efrem and Georgii stories are recorded in the noted 'Russian Primary Chronicle'.
+Moses and his brothers Efrem and Georgii stories are recorded in the noted Primary Chronicle.
 Also originating from this time is the unique Carpathian church Prostopinije (Plain Chant), which is closely related to the ancient chant of Kievan Rus' and has even preserved elements of it.

 For over 600 years, the Orthodox Church was the only Rusyn church in the Carpathians.
 But under the growing influence of the then ruling Austro-Hungarian Empire, Orthodox clergy were reduced over time to the legal status of peasant-serfs, and even the bishop of Mukachevo was at the mercy of the Hungarian lords.
 To improve their condition, some Orthodox priests attempted to form a new church under the Catholics.
 In 1614, 50 priests convened at the Krasni Brid Monastery with this intent, but a crowd of Orthodox protested and dispersed the group.
 A second attempt in the 1630s under Bishop Vasyl Tarasovych also failed.
-Finally in April 1646, Bishop Parfenii Petrovich (Petro Parfenii#Biography) was able to convene a meeting of 63 (out of a few hundred) priests who pledged their allegiance to the Pope of Rome.
-Their signed document became known as the Union of Uzhhorod, resulting in the formation of the Greek Catholic Church.
+Finally in April 1646, Bishop Parfenii Petrovich was able to convene a meeting of 63 (out of a few hundred) priests who pledged their allegiance to the Pope of Rome.
+Their signed document became known as the Union of Uzhhorod, resulting in the formation of the Ukrainian Catholic Church.
 This new Church was given greater material assistance from the Austro-Hungarian Empire while being allowed to maintain their Eastern Rite traditions, including married priests.
 From that time, the Rusyns had two bishops, one Greek Catholic and one Orthodox, until 1721 when the last remaining Orthodox priests in the western counties accepted the Union.
 Some priests in the eastern counties of Bereg and Maramaros remained Orthodox until 1745.